PFAS: Everywhere We Look, We Find ItRSS

 Analies Dyjak, M.A. | Policy Nerd

 Our analysts are finding PFAS everywhere we look.
 It's such a widespread problem that some state and local governments are beginning to allocate considerable resources to try and mitigate exposure.
 If PFAS data aren't available for your city, it probably means no one has tested for it yet!
 We wanted to provide information about some of the major PFAS "hot spots" and how to remove it from your drinking water.

 Where Are PFAS Found?

 Public awareness of PFAS in drinking water has been further elevated after a recent report by the Environmental Working Group (EWG) mapped out areas of the country that have been tested.
 Municipalities are constantly being added to this EWG map, so it's worth checking from time to time.
 If your locality is not included on the map, it probably means that drinking water in your area has not yet been tested.

-Because PFAS are not currently regulated, cities are towns are not required to test for, monitor, or remove PFAS from tap water, and won’t need to for the foreseeable future.
+Because PFAS are not currently regulated, cities and towns are not required to test for, monitor, or remove PFAS from tap water, and won’t need to for the foreseeable future.
 According to the CDC and NIH, PFAS have been linked to various health effects, including cancer.
 PFAS have become such a big problem in drinking water due to years of mismanaging chemical and industrial waste.

 What Are PFAS?